huzaifa1993/Book-keeper/README.md

  Users can add and delete their bookmarks easily.

 Getting Started:<br>
- To use Bookmark Project, you will need to have a web browser installed on your computer or mobile device.<br> The application is accessible through any web browser.
+ To use Book-keeper Project, you will need to have a web browser installed on your computer or mobile device.<br> The application is accessible through any web browser.

  Features:<br>